NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 # Design

+#### Font

+In keeping in line with a machine themed site, I chose the Google Font [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono?preview.text=roboto&preview.text_type=custom&query=robot&sidebar.open=true&selection.family=Roboto+Mono#license) which I personally really like and felt it lent itself a lot to the design style I was aiming for.

 #### Colour Scheme

 I wanted to keep the colour schematic simple, but a bit different compared to my other milestone projects, which all used the colour green heavily.
 This site I went for a grey tone to match the sort of mechanical colouring associated with machines and electronics.
 But I also dotted the site with red, blue, yellow and green (among others) - which can be considered a subtle ode to rainbow coloured electrical wiring.

+For example, I chose  [metallic green](https://encycolorpedia.com/296e01) `#296e01` as the footer colour as once again I liked the juxtaposition between the green, which is associated with nature, and metallic which gives off more of a colder, static machine tone.

 Over all, I like the contrast the dark grey colour it gives to the lighter elements of the page and in my opinion lends itself to aesthetically pleasing site, and therefore, easier on the eye for the user.